Yoav666s/dnd-wiki/_pages/reckonfall.md

 **Fumble.** You increase the DT of the next check a creature you can see makes in the next minute by 2 to a maximum of 12.

 **Stumble.** You cause a creature to stumble as it walks or runs, halving its movement speed until the end of its next turn (rounded down).

+# Incantations
+The following is a list of Incantations.
+You can't cast the same Incantation two turns in a row.

+**Befuddle.** A creature you can see is confused, and spends its next action doing nothing.